aclaf/flagrant/docs/explanation/architecture.md

 ## Relationship to Aclaf

 Flagrant is designed as the parsing engine for Aclaf, a full-featured command-line application framework.
-Understanding the division of responsibilities clarifies Flagrant's scope.
+Understanding the division of responsibilities clarifies Flagrant scope.

 ### What Flagrant provides